 \subsection{Data quality control system}

+The purpose of the DQC module is to filter data that would likely be unsuitable for the DSE module.
+Identifying the specific issues affecting data quality is left to the (optional) ``further data analysis'' module which is not part of this work.
+However, we find that even though we use noise-enhanced data, the DQC module correctly flags regions affected by other issues, such as incorrectly set tunnel rates.

-To confirm the validity of the thresholds used to define the three quality classes we use the experimental dataset.
+To confirm the validity of the thresholds used to define the three quality classes, we use the full experimental dataset.
 The DQC module applied to the experimental images classified 607 images as high quality, 135 images as moderate quality, and 14 images as low quality.
-Figure~\ref{fig:exampleimages_noiseboxplot}(a) shows the performance of the optimized state classifiers for each quality class.
-The error bars represent the variation in performance between the 20 optimized models trained using the noisy dataset (box plot $\mathrm{G_{opt}}$ in Fig.~\ref{fig:samplesim_boxplot}(b)).
-The DSE module performs well on data assigned as low noise, with $96.4(9)\,\%$ prediction accuracy, and begins to decrease for the moderate class at $91.9(2.1)\,\%$.
-For data in the high noise class the models' performance decreases to $69.3(5.6)\,\%$.
+Figure~\ref{fig:exampleimages_noiseboxplot}(a) shows the performance of the 20 optimized state classifiers (shown in box plot G$\mathrm{_{opt}}$ in Fig.~\ref{fig:samplesim_boxplot}(b)) for each quality class.
+The error bars represent the variation in performance between the 20 models.
+The DSE module performs well on data classified as high quality, with $96.4(9)\,\%$ prediction accuracy, and begins to decrease for the moderate class at $91.9(2.1)\,\%$.
+For data in the low-quality class the models' performance decreases to $69.3(5.6)\,\%$.
 The variance in performance also increases as the data quality degrades.
 To account for the expected partial predictions between QD states, we further validate this correlation using a fine-grained metric.
-We use the MAE to capture element-wise deviation.
-The inset in Fig.~\ref{fig:exampleimages_noiseboxplot}(a) shows the MAE between true and predicted labels for the three quality classes.
+We use the MAE to capture elementwise deviation.
+The inset in Fig.~\ref{fig:exampleimages_noiseboxplot}(a) shows the MAE between the assigned and predicted labels for the three quality classes.
 The observed correlations in accuracy with the quality class are also seen in MAE.
-This analysis confirms that the moderate quality class does indeed capture reductions in SNR that mildly affect model performance, while the low quality class identifies images that are substantially more difficult for the DSE module.
+This analysis confirms that the moderate-quality class does indeed capture reductions in SNR that mildly affect model performance, while the low-quality class identifies images that are substantially more difficult for the DSE module.